emmastrand/EmmaStrand_Notebook/_posts/2020-01-31-ITS2-Sequencing-Protocol.md

 3. Aliquot the appropriate volume of ultra pure water needed for dilution (for Coral 1, 5.16 μl) into each appropriately labeled PCR strip tube.
 4. Aliquot the appropriate volume of DNA sample needed for dilution (for Coral 1, 4.84 μl).
 > 10 ng is widely used as a general starting point, this is usually enough DNA to amplify your desired gene.
 If the sample is suspected to contain more inhibitors, decrease this starting value.
-If the sample is not amplifying, a troubleshooting option is to increase this value.
-Starting with 10 ng for 100 μl reaction that is split into triplicate wells in the PCR steps, 3.33 ng of DNA is needed per reaction.
-A 10 μl dilution step is used to standardize DNA samples.
-To calculate the DNA sample volume needed for the dilution, use the following equation: V<sub>1</sub>M<sub>1</sub>=V<sub>2</sub>M<sub>2</sub>.
+If the sample is not amplifying, a troubleshooting option is to decrease and increase this value.
+NEED TO DISCUSS THIS _Starting with 10 ng for 100 μl reaction that is split into triplicate wells in the PCR steps, 3.33 ng of DNA is needed per reaction._ Standardize the DNA concentration of each sample prior to amplification.

+To calculate the DNA sample volume needed for the dilution in 10µl for example, use the following equation: V<sub>1</sub>M<sub>1</sub>=V<sub>2</sub>M<sub>2</sub>.
 V<sub>1</sub>(Qubit value)=(3.33 ng/μl)(10 μl)
 V<sub>1</sub>=33/Qubit value
 Finally, to calculate the volume of water needed, subtract the DNA volume required from 10 μl.